 Lift the rear and take the wheels off.

 fresh fluid.
 Replace the cover tightly.
-Do NOT touch the brake pedal at all, (at this time).
+Do NOT touch the brake pedal at this time.

-Turn on the ignition and listen to the pump pressurizing the system.
+Turn on the ignition key and listen to the pump pressurizing the system.
 When it stops, turn off the ignition key.

 !
 DO NOT touch the brake pedal, yet!

-Large 5 liters container of Pentosin Super Dot 4 at Advanced Auto Parts, Part # 1204204
+Large 5 liter container of Pentosin Super Dot 4 at Advanced Auto Parts, Part # 1204204